camunda/camunda-bpm-platform/distro/jbossas7/assembly/src/README.txt

         This directory contains additional modules for JBoss Application erver 7.
 You can use these modules to patch a vanilla distribution of JBoss Application Server.

   server/
         This directory contains a preconfigured distribution
-        of JBoss Application Server 7 with camunda BPM platform readily installed.
+        of JBoss Application Server 7 with Camunda BPM platform readily installed.

         run the
           server/jboss-as-${version.jboss.as}/bin/standalone.{bat/sh}
         script to start up the the server.

         After starting the server, you can access the following web applications: